faboitwr/fin_tracker/README.md

-# Personal Financial Tracker made with an SQL Database (Currently debugging)
+# Personal Financial Tracker made with an SQL Database
 Very basic financial tracker made with DBBrowser, Python and SQLite3

 ## Introduction